ddrichel/GECS/Docs/README.md

 GECS is distributed under GPL3 license.
 Starting from GECS 1.1.1, it supports c++ (?) on linux systems.
 This program uses the alglib c++ library.

-### Instalation

-clone from github ddrichel repository execiute the make command in the cloned directory

 * Usage